-^{} The Fed funds target rate is 0-0.25%.
+^{} The Fed funds target rate was 0-0.25% as of 31 December 2014 and 0.25-0.50% as of 31 December 2015.

-FOREIGN EXCHANGE ASSET MANAGEMENT IN OCTOBER 2014 - SEPTEMBER 2015
+FOREIGN EXCHANGE ASSET MANAGEMENT IN 2015

-In the period under review, Bank of Russia foreign exchange assets decreased by \$60.5 billion to reach \$345.5 billion (Table 1).
-The major reason behind this reduction was currency interventions on the domestic foreign exchange market (Chart 4).
-The decrease of foreign exchange assets was due to foreign currency exchange rate movements against the US dollar (Chart 1).
+In the period under review, Bank of Russia foreign exchange assets decreased by \$15.9 billion to reach \$340.3 billion (Table 1).
+The major driver of the decline was foreign currency exchange rate movements against the US dollar (Chart 4).
+The decrease of foreign exchange assets was also due to cash outfows from the clients' accounts with the Bank of Russia.

-In October 2014 - September 2015, the government securities portfolios decreased as well as the amount of deposits and nostro account balances with the Bank of Russia (Table 1).
+In January - December 2015, the government securities portfolios decreased as well as the amount of deposits and nostro account balances with the Bank of Russia (Table 1).

-From October 2014, the Bank of Russia began to enter into repo transactions with Russian credit institutions in order to provide foreign currency liquidity to market participants.
-In 2015, the Bank of Russia also started providing loans to Russian credit institutions in foreign currency, secured by a pledge of claims under foreign currency loans.
+In 2015, the Bank of Russia started providing loans to Russian credit institutions in foreign currency secured by a pledge of claims under foreign currency loans.

 Chart 4.
-Changes in foreign exchange assets in October 2014 - September 2015, billions of US dollars
+Changes in foreign exchange assets in 2015, billions of US dollars